jagwong81/L-Series-Laboratory-Systems/README.md

   - Chapter 1 — Continuity: The Continuous Negotiation of Laboratory Order
-  - Chapter 2 — Consistency: The Persistence of Shared System Assumptions
+  - Chapter 2 — Consistency: The Persistence of Shared System Assumptions -Chapter 3.
+Completeness: The Accommodation of Coexistence Requirements

 ---